 These words help us understand something believers encounter in every generation.
 People may hear the message of God’s kingdom, observe the lives of those who follow Christ, and even recognize that something in the world is not as it should be.
 Yet many still struggle to perceive the truth of the gospel.
 The challenge is not always lack of information, but the condition of the heart.

+You may still be asking: Why do some people hear the message of Jesus clearly yet still fail to understand or receive it?
 Jesus’ parables revealed truth to those who were open to receive it, while remaining hidden to those who resisted it.
 That same reality continues today.
 Many hear the words of Scripture but do not yet see their meaning clearly.
 How should believers respond when the truth of the gospel is not readily received?

 Why Some Hear the Gospel but Do Not Understand